ATM robbers may be waiting at your Automated Teller Machine.

 - The robber forced the female victim into the trunk of her own car and drove it away.

 - Fortunately, the robber soon abandoned her car.
-She was unharmed locked in the trunk overnight.
+She was unharmed and locked in the trunk overnight.

 - This ATM drive-thru robbery and kidnapping scenario were terrifying for the victim and her family.